lauren-yrluo/lauren-yrluo.github.io/_pages/about.md

 News
 ======
 - Mar.
-2025: I have become a Ph.D. cadidate!
+2025: I have become a Ph.D. candidate!
 - Oct.
 2024: I gave a [talk](files/scaveri_2024_slides.pdf) on our work *SAT-Based Quantified Symmetric Minimization of the Reachable States of Distributed Protocols: An Update* at [ISoLA 2024](https://2024-isola.isola-conference.org/#).
 - Aug.
 2024: I gave a [talk](files/KC_SSAT_slides.pdf) on our work *Knowledge Compilation for Incremental and Checkable Stochastic Boolean Satisfiability* at [IJCAI 2024](https://ijcai24.org).
 - July, 2024: Our [paper](https://doi.org/10.1007/978-3-031-75380-0_21) *SAT-Based Quantified Symmetric Minimization of the Reachable States of Distributed Protocols: An Update* is accepted at [ISoLA 2024](https://2024-isola.isola-conference.org/#).